jmonlong/PopSV/BasicWorkflow.md

 GC bias is corrected using a LOESS model.
 Using this model, a normalization coefficient is computed for each bin based on its GC content.
 This step is performed by `correct.GC` function.

 #### Sample Quality Control
 The last "pre-processing" step aims at defining the set of reference samples.
 These samples will define "normal" coverage.
 A natural set of reference samples are the controls in case/control studies or normal samples in normal/tumor paired samples designs.
 The more the better but these samples should also be homogeneous to get optimal detection power.
+If all samples are normal, they can all be used as reference.

 `qc.samples.summary` opens an interactive web-browser application to explore how homogeneous the samples are.
 The samples are represented and clustered using the first two principal components.
 The user decides how many clear clusters are visible and which one will be analyzed. **This step is usually not necessary** because samples analyzed should have been sequenced with similar protocol and technologies.
-It mostly a safety check.
-Here a subset of the bins can be used, e.g. using `quick.count` function.
+It is mostly a safety check.
+For this QC, a subset of the bins can be used, e.g. using `quick.count` function.

 `qc.samples` function will join all bin count files and produce some graphs on the set of reference samples.
 If too many reference samples are available (lucky you), `nb.ref.samples=` parameters can be used.
-200 reference samples would be enough.
+200 reference samples is usually enough.

 #### Normalization of the reference samples